Penn Central Transportation Co. v. New York City: Railroad decline

 Use of railroad systems saw its peak in the 1920s and began to falter in the mid-to-late 1930s.
 World War II revitalized use of the railroad systems in the early 1940s and brought the industry back to prior success.
 While this period saw nearly half of Americans using the railroad systems, by the late 1940s, there was once again a steep decline in railroad use.
 That put many of the railroad companies out of business and left others to find new ways to increase revenue.

+The New York Central Railroad, owner of Grand Central Terminal in New York City, found itself facing bankruptcy in 1967 because of continued decline in railroad use.
+The Pennsylvania Railroad found itself in a similar position, and in 1968, the New York Central Railroad merged with the Pennsylvania Railroad to create the Penn Central Railroad company.
+The newly formed Penn Central began to look into updating the uses of the Grand Central Terminal to increase revenue and save the company from financial straits.

-Early proposals to replace Grand Central Terminal
+Proposals to replace Grand Central Terminal

-In 1954, the New York Central Railroad began to look at proposed plans to replace Grand Central Terminal.
-Early designs by William Zeckendorf and I. M. Pei included an ambitious 80-story, 4800000 sqft tower that would be over 500 ft taller than the Empire State Building.
-None of the early designs ever made it past the sketch phase and, for the time being, all plans to replace Grand Central Terminal were abandoned.
+In 1954, the New York Central Railroad began to look at replacing Grand Central Terminal with Grand Central Tower, an office tower.
+Early designs by William Zeckendorf and I. M. Pei included an ambitious 80-story tower, the tallest in the world.
+None of the early designs ever made it past the sketch phase.

-The Pan Am Building

 In 1958, Erwin S. Wolfson created proposals to replace Grand Central Terminal's six-story office building just north of the Terminal.
 Erwin S. Wolfson developed the project in the early 1960s with the assistance of the architects Emery Roth and Sons, Walter Gropius and Pietro Belluschi.
 The Pan Am Building was completed in 1963 and bought Grand Central Terminal more time away from proposed reconstructions.

-New York Central Railroad merger with Pennsylvania Railroad

-Despite increased office space, the New York Central Railroad found itself facing bankruptcy in 1967 because of continued decline in railroad use.
-The Pennsylvania Railroad found itself in a similar position after the offices that were built following the demolition of Pennsylvania Station were no longer bringing the company sufficient income.

-In 1968, the New York Central Railroad merged with the Pennsylvania Railroad to create the Penn Central Railroad company.
-The newly formed Penn Central began to look into updating the uses of the Grand Central Terminal to increase revenue and save the company from financial straits.

-Plans to build on top of Grand Central Terminal

 In mid-1968, the Penn Central Railroad unveiled two designs by Marcel Breuer, one of which would potentially be built atop Grand Central Terminal.
 The first design (Breuer I) was a 55-story tall office building to be constructed on top of Grand Central.
 That building was to be cantilevered above the existing structure allowing Grand Central to maintain its facade.
 The second design (Breuer II) called for the demolition of one of the sides of Grand Central in order to create a unified facade for a new 53-story office building.
 Both designs were submitted to the New York City Landmarks Preservation Commission after the structures met city zoning laws.